 Business is moving faster than ever before, and these days your business needs to be as nimble possible to respond to the rapidly changing business landscape.
 In today’s nonstop global economy, there is always somebody, somewhere trying to capture part of your market and your customers.
 This has only increase with the global coronavirus COVID-19 pandemic, you need to be able to pivot faster than ever with your strategic growth planning.
 You need to create an organization able to respond to the changes in the market more quickly than ever, or you will lose market share to the competition.
 Unfortunately, many of the legacy software tools that businesses use don’t adapt fast enough to work in today’s cutthroat global economy and need to be modernized.
 Software teams realized this decades ago and quickly shifted from the outmoded Waterfall methodology to the Agile software development framework; it is time for the traditional business planning to catch up to this advancement when implementing business strategy.

 Many businesses have relied solely on the outdated static strategic annual plan for way too long.
-This type of plan outlines all of the strategic goals you wish to achieve during the year with little to no thought about the steps required to actually achieve the initiatives.
+This type of plan outlines all of the strategic goals you wish to achieve during the year with little to no thought about the steps required actually to achieve the initiatives.
 What good are strategies if you don’t have a plan to execute them in your 3 year strategic plan example?
-That is why Rhythm Systems recommends creating a handful of Key Initiatives that you want to accomplish over the year and developing a quarterly planning rhythm to create four 13-week plans in successive quarters that iterate based on the current information available at the time of planning.
+Rhythm Systems recommends creating a handful of Key Initiatives you want to accomplish over the year and developing a quarterly planning rhythm to create four 13-week plans in successive quarters that iterate based on the current information available at the time of planning.
 A year plan is absolutely needed, especially in resource planning but you need to be able to have agile planning processes AND traditional planning for resource allocation.